CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

-:custom-meta-keywords: cubrid aggregate, database aggregate function, curbid analytic, database analytic function
+:meta-keywords: cubrid aggregate, database aggregate function, curbid analytic, database analytic function
-:custom-meta-description: CUBRID Aggregate/Analytic function is used when you want to analyze data and extract some results.
+:meta-description: CUBRID Aggregate/Analytic function is used when you want to analyze data and extract some results.

 :tocdepth: 3